 In addition, if a partial knee replacement is performed, and arthritis develops in other areas of the knee, the partial knee replacement may need to be removed and a total knee replacement performed.

 The decision to proceed with a partial or total knee replacement can only be made after a thorough history, physical examination, and review of x-rays or MRI.
 Successful partial knee replacements provide long-term relief.
 Although partial knee replacement is successful, most patients with knee arthritis have it in more than one location.
-As a result, most patients are not candidates for partial knee replacement.

 Total knee replacement is the standard treatment for knee arthritis that does not respond to other treatments.
 The majority of patients have pain relief and improved function.
 We make every effort to provide alternatives to total knee replacement.
 However, when these methods fail, and the arthritis results in unacceptable levels of pain and loss of function, total knee replacement usually reduces pain and improves function.